saeko0032/401-Project1/README.md

 # 401 Project1: Basic Educational Portal

+## Language
+ This program is written in C.

 ## Attachments
  There are 4 text files in addition to this project description.
 The name of the files are as following.
 These files are sample files and you can use them while you are implementing